by Tommy Dykes

 But the Kokopelli site did not end there.
 To the left of is a panel that appears, to be telling the story of an important event.
 In an area of maybe 5 feet by 5 feet there is a petrograph that I believe to be showing a scene from their lives.
 There are several different elements including, growing corn and an animal (a dog perhaps) plus several different anthropomorphic figures with one that is quite large.
 Most striking is the diagonal line with arrows pointing down and starts in the upper left corner then crosses to the lower right, which seems to represent something falling from the sky.
 Does this document aliens coming to earth while these peace full peoples were farming the land?

-I had one more site that I wanted to visit and the day was getting short.
-Continuing on to the south, I arrived at the site and like the Kokopelli site, the rock art was only a few steps from the parking.
-The were unique in the fact that they are much different than the other rock art that I had visited today.
+I had one more site that I wanted to visit, and the day was getting short.
+Continuing to the south, I arrived at the Waving Hands site and like the Kokopelli site, the rock art was only a few steps from the parking.
+The Waving Hands were unique in the fact that they are much different than the other rock art that I had visited today.
 The hands were painted in white and then outline in red, which provide a lot of contrast from the wall.

-Walking along the path to the right of the , you come to another very remarkable piece.
+Walking along the path to the right of the hands, you come to another very remarkable piece.
 As matter of fact, when I saw it I was pleasantly surprised!
 It’s similar to the character that I mistook for an owl back at the site, only that this one has much more detail!
-Thanks to some research in the days after I got home, I now know this to be called .
-It is even older than most of the art that I have visited all afternoon and is neither Fremont nor Barrier Canyon (a style of rock art from the archaic period), but possibly a transitional style from about 1,500 to 2,500 years ago.
+Thanks to some research in the days after I got home, I now know this to be called “The Guardian”.
+It is even older than most of the art that I had visited all afternoon and is neither Fremont nor Barrier Canyon (a style of rock art from the archaic period), but possibly a transitional style from about 1,500 to 2,500 years ago.

 The Guardian stands on two feet with its arms stretched out wide with its mouth agape showing teeth and sports two antennas that are more like the ossicones of a giraffe.
 The Guardian has a more nightmarish feel to it.